-As a result of many decades of Spanish and Mexican land grants, California, when it entered the Union in 1850, it had an agricultural economy dominated by massive landholdings.
-By 1900, almost two-thirds of all arable acreage in the state was concentrated in fewer than five thousand estates, run by "growers" rather than "farmers" and operated as "factories in the field."
-At the same time, thousands of emigrants worked modest landholdings, and by 1900, three-fourths of all farms in the state were less than 175 acres in size, mostly on marginal, arid lands.
+As a result of many decades of Spanish and Mexican land grants, the agricultural economy of nineteenth-century California was dominated by massive landholdings.
+By 1900, almost two-thirds of all arable acreage in the state was concentrated in fewer than five thousand estates controlled by "growers" rather than "farmers" and operated as "factories in the field."
+At the same time, thousands of emigrants worked modest landholdings, and by 1900, three-